michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/01_preface.md

 Linux is a *family* of operating systems that is open-sourced, and is modelled on UNIX.
 So what is UNIX then?

 UNIX is more of design structure and philosophy than it is an actual thing like we might think of when we say Mac, PC, or Linux.
-It's " [a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix, development starting in the 1970s at the Bell Labs research center..."](https://en.wikipedia.org/wiki/Unix)(- Wikipedia).
+It's "[a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix, development starting in the 1970s at the Bell Labs research center..."](https://en.wikipedia.org/wiki/Unix)(- Wikipedia).
 Essentially, we use the term UNIX to describe a specific type of operating system, much like we do when we call something a Mac or a PC.
 The only difference here is that this is less of a specific operating system, and more of a description of one.
 IE: Macs are UNIX-like, and PCs are non-UNIX-like.

 Linux and Macs are actually both considered 'POSIX', as both are derived from POSIX standards.
 Okay, so what is POSIX then?